Managing User Accounts

 Note

-Only a user with a System role of Administrator or Operations Administrator can increase the maximum number of users of each type for an Organization.
+Only users with a System role of Administrator or Operations Administrator can change the maximum number of users of each type for an Organization.
+To change user limits for an Organization, edit the Organization on the Organizations tab of the Account Settings screen.
+See the “Configure an Organization Account” section of ThreatConnect Account Administration Guide for more information.

 Creating an API User